marcotroisi/blog/content/post/intro-serverless.md

 <a name="when-not-to-use-it"></a>
 ## When NOT to use it

 If you're not already on the cloud, then Serverless is really not a good idea.
-Services like Lambda work well when tightly integrated with the AWS' platform.
+Services like Lambda work well when tightly integrated with the AWS platform.
 For example, you trigger an event when storing a file on S3, then you run your Serverless function which does something to that file, then you store the changed file on S3 and perhaps add/update a record on DynamoDB/RDS to indicate that the operation was successful.

 If you want to use Lambda but you're not already on AWS, then Serverless is just not for you.
 The same applies with GCE's Cloud Functions and Azure's [Functions](https://azure.microsoft.com/en-us/services/functions/).